mind-the-gap-mrsd/mtg_khepera_perception/README.md

-# robosar_khepera_perception
+# mtg_khepera_perception
-Perception Module for RoboSAR
+Perception Module for mtg

 ### Using the build system
 * Step 1 : make libapriltag.a